March 2018 update: Looking for the 2018 NAFSA discount code?

 See You in Boston!

 If you are planning on attending NAFSA in Boston be sure to reach out to Mitch, Tucker, Mallory, Anna, Jessie, or Mandi.
 We’d love to meet with your while you’re at the NAFSA Convention!
-You can find us at the Go Overseas Pavilion (booth 1206), along with our partner exhibitors African Impact, IVHQ, Greenheart Travel, The Intern Group, CRCC Asia, National Credit Reporting, and Project Travel.
+You can find us at the Go Overseas Pavilion (booth 1206), along with our partner exhibitors African Impact, IVHQ, Greenheart Travel, The Intern Group, CRCC Asia, and National Credit Reporting.
 Safe travels everyone, and may the spirit of international education be with you.
 Always.